mattgiguere/mattgiguere.github.io/_posts/2015-03-11-creating-an-aws-ec2-cluster.md

 layout: post
 title: Creating an AWS EC2 Cluster
 date:   2015-03-11 13:58:53
-tags: python, mpi4py, mcmc, aws, amazon, ec2
+tags: aws, amazon, ec2, starcluster
 ---

 Today I decided to scale up my MPI MCMC sampling to use more nodes.In a